Study reveals link between dementia and alcohol

 However, Isaacson said, people are not good at judging how much alcohol they drink.

 “For example, people don’t really monitor how much wine they drink,” he added.
-He continued, “They may think they are drinking a standard-sized glass of wine, but it’s actually about a glass and a half at a time.
+He continued, “They may think they are drinking a standard-sized glass of wine, but it’s actually regarding a glass and a half at a time.
 This is no longer low or moderate consumption.”

 In addition, many people think they drink alcohol in moderation, and drink it especially on weekends.
 Studies show that heavy drinking is on the rise all over the world, even among adults.